9dots/devy/devy-blue/main.md

-# The update function
+# The main function

 ##### Learning Goals
 Students learn how to use the main function to take the user input and generate a new view.

 ##### Overview
 This lesson starts with students revisiting the explore from the first day.
 Then, students review what they learned about creating objects and getting/setting properties on those objects.
-After the review, introduce students to requirebin and cycle-shell.
-Students use those tools to create the first level of their game.
+After the review, introduce students to cycle-shell.
+Students use this new tool to create the first level of their game.

 ### Explore